franciscoxavier04/pm-BIM/docs/user-guide/activity/README.md

 ![Editing options for an internal comment shown in a dropdown menu](openproject_user_guide_internal_comment_edit_quote_copy.png)

 > [!TIP]
-> It is currently not possible to view a list of all others users in a project who are able to read and add internal comments.
+> It is currently not possible to view a list of all other users in a project who are able to read and add internal comments.
 We understand this is an important feature and plan to add this functionality in a future release.

 ### Emoji reactions